iodepo/odis-arch/book/gettingStarted.md

 The ODIS [Book](https://book.oceaninfohub.org/thematics/index.html) has good examples of each of the ODIS patterns of JSON-LD.
-Another excellent resource is the [odis-in](https://github.com/iodepo/odis-in/tree/master/dataGraphs/thematics) repository where all of the JSON-LD templates often drafted by partners are stored, for example see a [datasetTemplate](https://github.com/iodepo/odis-in/blob/master/dataGraphs/thematics/dataset/graphs/datasetTemplate.json) there.
+Another excellent resource is the [odis-in](https://github.com/iodepo/odis-in/tree/master/dataGraphs/thematics) repository where all of the JSON-LD templates often drafted together with partners are stored, for example see a [datasetTemplate](https://github.com/iodepo/odis-in/blob/master/dataGraphs/thematics/dataset/graphs/datasetTemplate.json) there.